-The University of California-San Diego Moores Cancer Center parlays its bench-to-bedside approach to research and cancer care to make it one of the country’s most respected medical institutions.
-The Center is one of 41 National Cancer Institute-designated Comprehensive Cancer Centers in the United States and the only one in the San Diego region.
+The University of California-San Diego Moores Cancer Center has a bench-to-bedside approach to research and cancer care that has made it one of the country’s most respected medical institutions.
+The center is one of 41 National Cancer Institute-designated Comprehensive Cancer Centers in the United States and the only one in the San Diego region.

-Promoting a multi-disciplinary team approach, the Moores Cancer Center includes world-class research facilities along with the latest, technologically advanced clinical treatment.
-The treatment process is designed to uncover both the mysteries surrounding cancer and discover potential cures and new treatments for them.
+Promoting a multidisciplinary team approach, Moores Cancer Center includes world-class research facilities along with the latest technologically advanced clinical treatments.
+The treatment process is designed to uncover the mysteries surrounding cancer and to discover potential cures and new treatments for it.

-Moores has the staff and the facility to handle both pleural and peritoneal mesothelioma, the two most common types of a rare cancer caused by an exposure to asbestos.
-It’s a cancer that has touched a disproportionate number of professionals who worked in shipyards, either in the United States Navy, or in the private sector.
-That makes the disease a fit for Moores’ location, because thousands of people worked at the San Diego Naval Shipyard or other ship-building operations in nearby Stockton or San Pedro, Calif.
-Many former shipyard employees and Navy veterans who served in southern California were stricken with asbestos-related diseases.
+Moores has the staff and the facilities to handle both pleural and peritoneal mesothelioma, the two most common types of a rare cancer caused by an exposure to asbestos.
+It’s a cancer that has touched a disproportionate number of professionals who worked in shipyards, either in the United States Navy or in the private sector.
+That makes the disease a fit for Moores’ location, because thousands of people worked at the San Diego Naval Shipyard or other shipbuilding operations in nearby Stockton or San Pedro, California.
+Many former shipyard employees and Navy veterans who served in Southern California were stricken with asbestos-related diseases.

-The Moores Cancer Center has been recognized internationally for its development of many novel cancer treatments, including the Hypothermic Intraperitoneal Chemotherapy (HIPEC), which is used with mesothelioma and other cancers within the abdominal cavity.
+The Moores Cancer Center has been recognized internationally for its development of many novel cancer treatments, including hyperthermic intraperitoneal chemotherapy (HIPEC), which is used with mesothelioma and other cancers within the abdominal cavity.

 It often is used in conjunction with cytoreductive surgery.
-It involves pumping a heated chemotherapy mixture directly into the abdominal cavity, distributing it 90 minutes, then draining it out.
-It has shown to be much-more effective, and have fewer toxic side effects, than with intravenous chemotherapy.
+The procedure involves pumping a heated chemotherapy mixture directly into the abdominal cavity, distributing it for 90 minutes, then draining it out.
+It has shown to be much more effective, with fewer toxic side effects, than intravenous chemotherapy.

-Handling the peritoneal mesothelioma cases and the HIPEC treatment are veteran surgeon Andrew Lowy, M.D., director of Division of Surgical Oncology at Moores, and Joel Baumgartner, surgical oncologist who joined the team recently from the University of Pittsburgh Medical Center, another top HIPEC facility.
-Lowy is recognized worldwide for his expertise in novel cancer treatments, and he co-chairs the National Cancer Institute’s Pancreatic Cancer Task Force, which sets the direction for national clinical research.
+Handling the peritoneal mesothelioma cases and the HIPEC treatment are veteran surgeon Andrew Lowy, M.D., director of the Division of Surgical Oncology at Moores, and Joel Baumgartner, a surgical oncologist who joined the team recently from the University of Pittsburgh Medical Center, another top HIPEC facility.
+Lowy is recognized worldwide for his expertise in novel cancer treatments.
+He co-chairs the National Cancer Institute’s Pancreatic Cancer Task Force, which sets the direction for national clinical research.

 The pleural mesothelioma team includes surgeons Anthony Perricone, M.D., and Patricia Thistlewait, M.D., along with medical oncologists Lyudmila Bazhenova, M.D., and William Mitchell, M.D.
-All of them are lung cancer specialists with experience in pleural mesothelioma, which usually involves the lining surrounding the lungs.
+They are all lung cancer specialists with experience in pleural mesothelioma, which usually involves the lining surrounding the lungs.

 Individualized cancer care at Moores often involves a team that includes a pulmonologist, a radiation oncologist, a medical oncologist, an interventional radiologist, a pathologist and a surgeon.

 Services at Moores Cancer Center were ranked among the top 50 in the country by U.S. News & World Report in its 2011-12 Best Hospitals survey.
-The UC San Diego Health System, of which Moores is a part, received two A Hospital Safety Scores by an independent national non-profit known as the Leapfrog Group.
+The UC San Diego Health System, of which Moores is a part, received two “A” grades for hospital safety by an independent national nonprofit known as the Leapfrog Group.

 Moores was established in 1979 and dedicated to a mission of scientific discoveries, new and better options for the diagnosis, treatment and prevention of cancer.
-It moved to its current home on the East Campus of UC San Diego in 2005, but an 18-percent annual growth rate has necessitated a much-larger facility that should be operational by 2016.
+It moved to its current home on the East Campus of UC San Diego in 2005.

-As part of an academic medical center, Moores has the advantage of researchers constantly developing new therapies and medical devices, based treatment plans on the latest breakthroughs.
+As part of an academic medical center, Moores has the advantage of researchers constantly developing new therapies and medical devices, with treatment plans based on the latest breakthroughs.
 The comprehensive care includes specialists in nuclear medicine, nutrition, diagnostic imaging, nursing and social work.

-Moores also has its own clinical trials office, where new surgeries, new drugs, new combination of treatments or new types of radiation therapy are used.
-There usually are more than 100 active protocols at any one time.
-They offer high-quality care and access to treatments that still aren’t available to the public.
-They allow patients to receive the best standard treatment available, along with new treatments that are closely monitored.
+Moores also has its own clinical trials office, where new surgeries, drugs, new combinations of treatments or types of radiation therapy are used.
+There usually are more than 100 active protocols at any given time.
+It offers high-quality care and access to treatments that aren’t currently available to the general public.
+This allows patients to receive the best standard treatment available, along with new treatments that are closely monitored.

-Disclaimer: UC San Diego Moores Cancer Center has no professional affiliation with Asbestos.com.
+Mesothelioma Clinical Trials at UC San Diego Moores Cancer Center